ardumont/prelude-packs/README.md

 lrwxrwxrwx 1 tony tony 32 déc.
 18 03:28 /home/tony/.emacs.d -> /home/tony/repo/perso/prelude
 lrwxrwxrwx 1 tony tony 39 avril 15 12:38 /home/tony/.prelude-packs -> /home/tony/repo/perso/prelude-packs/
 ```

+*Note*
+This will create a file *prelude-packs-delegate.el* in your *~/.emacs.d/personal/* folder that will be loaded by prelude and trigger the prelude-packs loading.

 ## Start